drsrinathsridhar/kaadugal/README.md

 of processors and a shared memory.

 Kaadugal is known to work on multiple platforms including Linux and Windows.
+It uses C++11 features and therefore requires a compiler that supports these features.

 Kaadugal is the English phoneticization of the word காடுகள் (forests) in the Tamil language.

 ------------------------
 INSTALLATION